ATIC-Yugandhar/cis-eks-kyverno/scripts/README.md

 - Creates `reports/executive-summary.md`

 ### cleanup.sh
-Utility script to clean up OpenTofu state files and temporary resources.
+Utility script to destroy OpenTofu infrastructure resources.
-- Removes `.terraform` directories
-- Cleans up `tfplan.*` files
+- Runs `tofu destroy` on compliant and noncompliant stacks
-- Safe to run at any time
+- Safe to run at any time (uses `-auto-approve`)

 ## Usage